Mansoorinho/simple_programs/README.md

 # simple_programs
-I am going to put my programming practice which i do just for fun
+I am going to put my programming examples here which i do just for fun